HowellIT/PowereBay/README.md

 ## How to authenticate

-With the above mentioned values, retrieve an authorization code (this will launch a window to have you authenticate to your eBay account) and use it to get a user token:
+With the above mentioned values, retrieve an user token (this will launch a window to have you authenticate to your eBay account):

 ```PowerShell
 Invoke-eBayAuthentication -ClientID $ClientID -ClientSecret $ClientSecret -RUName $RUName
 ```

+This will store the token in your registry and make it available to the other cmdlets.

 ## How to query